Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

      <img class="myImg" src="images/jenkins-buildsettings.png" alt="Build Settings in Jenkins"/>

 1. Once the build is complete, you can specify what action you want to take.
-For instance you can archive the build artifacts, trigger a Azure CD pipeline, deploy directly to Azure App Service, etc., We will choose the **Archive the artifacts** option in the **Post-build Actions**.
+For instance, you can archive the build artifacts, trigger an Azure CD pipeline, deploy directly to Azure App Service, etc., We will choose the **Archive the artifacts** option in the **Post-build Actions**.

    <img class="myImg" src="images/jenkinspostbuildaction.png" alt="Post Build Action"/>

-   {% include note.html content="Note there is also **Post-build steps** section which is very similiar to the actions section.
+   {% include note.html content="Note there is also **Post-build steps** section which is very similar to the actions section.
 The tasks configured in the post-build steps/actions are executed after all the build steps have been executed." %}

 1. Enter  **target/*.war** in the **Files to archive** text box.
 Select the **Save** button to save the settings and return to the project page.